blackflux/aws-sdk-wrap/README.md

 The `action` is of the format `path.to.service:functionName`.

 Gets the service from the underlying `aws-sdk` and initialize it with the available config iff the service is not initialized yet.
-Then calls the function with the passed `params`.
-Options are detailed below
+Then calls the function with the passed `params` (which needs to contain the appropriate parameters for the function).

+The available call `options` are detailed below.

 #### get(serviceName: String)